bkwon0402/bkwon0402.github.io/item/3dafrica.md

 After I edited the script, I did quick but extensive research on pitch videos.
 I watched a number of nonprofit video campaigns, crowdfunding pitch videos, and companies’ video ads.
 I liked Apple’s video ads in particular for their simplicity, aesthetics, and effective use of music, and decided to create a video in that style.

 I used Keynote to create the video.
-With no previous experience with Keynote, I had to figure things out myself.
-Fortunately, I was able to learn as I went along to create the final deliverable:
+Here's the final deliverable:
 </div>

 <br>